regulondb/template/README.md

 # template
-Template to create a repository with a specific structure
+Template to create a repository with a directory structure and files.